 A report for Environment Canterbury Councillors.
-This report is prepared quarterly, and looks back and forward at significant freshwater management issues.
+This report is prepared quarterly and looks back and forward at significant freshwater management issues.

-Monthly snapshots for November:
+Monthly snapshots for February:

 The rainfall and surface water flow maps are based on geographic and topographic conditions.
 The groundwater map reports by Canterbury Water Management Strategy zone.

 - Temperature is likely to be above average

 - Rainfall is likely to be above average or average

 - River flows are likely to be above average

 - Soil moisture is likely to be above average